Create a project

 Go to the Projects dashboard if you are not already there (http://localhost:5000/projects)

-Click on the Create on the bottom left
+Click on the Create button on the bottom left

-In this step of the project setup, step 1, you provide all relevant information about your project as well as the type of project you want (the mode).
+In Step 1, you provide all relevant information about your project as well as the type of project you want (the mode).
 The sections below provide more information on the input fields.
 After you complete this step, click next.

 In this step, you have to select a mode.
-The default is “Oracle”.
-Most users are looking for this one.
-Oracle mode is used to screen an unlabeled dataset (it’s fine if you already have some labels) with the help of AI.
-The other two modes, Simulation, and Exploration require fully labeled datasets.
-They are useful for experts studying the performance of active learning or demonstrating the workings of active learning and ASReview.
+The default is Oracle.
+Oracle mode is used to screen an unlabeled dataset with the help of AI (it’s fine if you already have labels, these will used as prior knowledge).
+The other two modes, Simulation and Exploration, require fully labeled datasets.
+They are useful for teaching purposes or studying the performance of active learning in a simulation study.

-Provide project details like name of the project, authors (for example, the name of the screener), and a description.
+Provide project details like name of the project (required), author(s) (for example, the name of the screener), and a description.
 You can edit these values later in the Details page.

 Depending on the Project mode, you are offered the following options for adding a dataset.
 Keep in mind that in Oracle mode, your dataset is unlabeled or Partially labeled data.
 For Exploration and Simulation mode, you need Fully labeled data.